 Bridget Sjoberg | Staff Writer

 Witherspoon has been promoting Whiskey in a Teacup on a book tour for the past ten days, making stops everywhere from New York to Nashville.
-The book premiered at No. 1 of the New York Times Best Seller List.
+The book premiered at No. 1 on the New York Times Best Seller List.

-At this stop, Witherspoon was interviewed by journalist and news personality Jenna Bush, who asked her about her biggest female role models to what she admires most about Elle Woods, Witherspoon’s iconic character in the movie “Legally Blonde”.
+At this stop, Witherspoon was interviewed by journalist and news personality Jenna Bush, who asked her about everything from her biggest female role models to what she admires most about Elle Woods, Witherspoon’s iconic character in the movie “Legally Blonde”.

 Witherspoon said that Whiskey in a Teacup is a love letter to her grandparents and a dedication to her childhood growing up surrounded by southern culture.

 “Whiskey in a Teacup is an analogy from my grandma,” Witherspoon said.
 “She believed that southern women are beautiful and ornamental on the outside but fiery on the inside.”

 Witherspoon talked about how picking Magnolia Market as a stop on her book tour comes from her love of the hit TV show Fixer Upper.
 She said that she especially appreciates Magnolia Table’s key phrase “everyone deserves a seat at the table.”

 “I absolutely love that as a mantra,” Witherspoon said.
 “It promotes inclusion – there’s so many good people that are the backbone of this country, and people need to be reminded of that.”